don-fink/NoteBook/README.md

 Automatic updates: When you finish editing a cell (move the caret to a different cell or leave the table), that column’s numeric cells and its Total row are recomputed and re‑formatted automatically.
 No manual update action is required.

-Clearing formatting removes the header suffix and clears any total values for the selected columns (leaving the Total row itself intact if present).

 Notes:
 - Detection relies on the header cell suffix; style/class attributes are stripped during sanitization so text content is used for persistence.